thisprimary/Challenge-1-Intro-to-Python/README.md

 guess = None
 numCount = 0

-print ('Welcome to the number guessing game!')
+print ('Welcome to the Number Guessing Game!')

 while type(range_1) is not int:
     range_1 = (input("Choose your starting range: "))